riccardomarotti/golemail/README.md

 ###Why?

 Google Inbox is a very cool product, and I find that its reminders system, living inside your email, is simple and effective.
-What I really like is that you can delay an email or create a reminder that will appear in you inbox at the moment you scheduled.
+I really like that you can delay an email or create a reminder that will appear in you inbox at the moment you scheduled.

 But... you can use it only with a Gmail account.